PonteIneptique/collatinus-python/README.md

 =========================

 PyCollatinus is a port of the famous [Collatinus](https://github.com/biblissima/collatinus) developed in France by
-Y. Ouvrad and P. Verkerk.
+Y. Ouvrard and P. Verkerk.
 I translated directly the code from C++, mostly manually.

 PyCollatinus aims to provide a Lemmatizer for [CLTK](https://github.com/cltk/cltk) but can also be used for simple things such as searching for all possible lemmas of each single token of a sentence.